 Focus area 2: Projects can conceive and establish organisational and responsibility structures for research data infrastructures.
 The social structures that surround research data infrastructures include interaction between institutional operators as well as developers and academic users.
 Together they bear the responsibility for an information infrastructure, organise their joint collaboration and negotiate the scope of services, functions and strategies for the further development and financing of an information infrastructure.
-The (long-term) operation of research data infrastructures lies in the responsibility of the supporting institution or organisation.
+The (long-term) operation of information infrastructures for research data is largely the responsibility of the supporting institution or organisation.
 Although operating costs are excluded from funding, the conception and establishment of operating models are eligible for funding, as are user-oriented feedback structures that can lead to further functional development.
 In addition, funding can be provided for projects that design and establish training measures for research data infrastructures.